razvancg/yeomanDemo/README.md

 yeomanDemo
 ==========

-This is a small application created useing Yeoman
+This is a small application created using Yeoman